2023 La Vuelta Femenina, Stage 1 to Stage 7: Stage 6

 Following a transfer to Spain's northern coast, the sixth stage of the race took the riders from Castro Urdiales to Laredo over a hilly course.
 It featured two categorised climbs – the second-category Alto de Fuente de las Varas (6.4km at 5.4%) and the second-category Puerto de Campo el Hayal (8.2km at 4.6%).

 The key moment of the stage occurred just 35 kilometres into the stage when race leader Demi Vollering (SD Worx) and some of her teammates opted to take a nature break – at the beginning of a crosswind section where Movistar had planned to attack.
 A large gap of over a minute quickly opened up, with SD Worx unable to catch the leading group prior to the first climb.

 On the Alto de Fuente de las Varas climb, Annemiek van Vleuten set a fast pace.
 Only 4 riders (including Gaia Realini of Trek–Segafredo and Évita Muzic of FDJ–Suez) were able to stay with her.
 The gap to the red jersey and her teammates doubled to nearly 2 minutes.
 At the subsequent intermediate sprint, Van Vleuten attacked, taking the six bonus seconds available – and only Realini was able to follow.

 The pair rode together over the next climb – the second-category Puerto de Campo el Hayal – and descended towards the finish in Laredo.
 In the meantime, Vollering and her teammates chased hard to regain lost time, eventually joining the main chasing group.

 At the finish in Laredo, Realini and van Vleuten sprinted for the stage victory, with the result being too close to call.
 After some confusion, a photo finish declared Realini the winner of the stage, the first UCI Women's World Tour victory of her career.
-The chase group crossed the line 1' 04" behind the pair, containing Vollering and other GC contenders such as Niewiadoma, Muzic, Mavi García (Liv Racing TeqFind) and Juliette Labous (Team DSM).
+The chase group crossed the line 1' 04" behind the pair, containing Vollering and other GC contenders such as Niewiadoma, Muzic, Mavi García and Juliette Labous (Team DSM).

 In the GC, van Vleuten took the red jersey, with Vollering 1' 11" behind and Markus 12 seconds further back.
 Van Vleuten also took the lead in the QoM classification, with Vos retaining the points classification jersey.
 Following the stage, SD Worx accused other teams of "capitalizing on a toilet break" while their riders were stopped, with Movistar explaining that they had always planned to attack at that particular section.
 Vollering noted that she was "hungry for revenge" on the final stage to Lagos de Covadonga.